-• The Insolvency Service (for the Department of Enterprise Trade and Investment)
+- The Insolvency Service (for the Secretary of State for Trade and Industry) - The Insolvency Service Northern Ireland (for the Minister for Enterprise, Trade and Investment - 3.
 The purpose of SIPs is to set out basic principles and essential procedures with which insolvency practitioners are required to comply.
-Departure from the standard(s) set out in the SIP(s) is a matter that may be considered by a practitioner's regulatory authority for the purposes of possible disciplinary or regulatory action.
+Departure from the standard(s) set out in the SIP(s) is a matter that may be considered by a practitioner's regulatory authority for the purposes of possible disciplinary or regulatory action. - 4.
 SIPs should not be relied upon as definitive statements of the law.
-No liability attaches to any body or person involved in the preparation or promulgation of SIPs.

-- 1.2 The purpose of this statement of insolvency practice is to: - ensure that members are familiar with the statutory provisions relating to office holders' remuneration; - set out required practice with regard to the observance of the statutory provisions; - set out required practice with regard to the provision of information to those responsible for the approval of fees to enable them to exercise their rights under the insolvency legislation; - set out required practice with regard to the disclosure and drawing of disbursements.
+No liability attaches to any body or person involved in the preparation or promulgation of SIPs. - 5.
+The purpose of this Statement of Insolvency Practice is to: - ensure that members are familiar with the statutory provisions relating to office holders' remuneration; - set out best practice with regard to the observance of the statutory provisions;

-The statement has been produced in recognition of the principle that those with a direct financial interest in the level of office holders' fees should feel confident that the rules relating to the charging of remuneration have been properly complied with, and that those charged with responsibility for approval of fees have access to sufficient information about the basis of fees to be able to make an informed judgement about the level of remuneration in any particular case.

-- 1.3 Members should be aware that the drawing of remuneration otherwise than in accordance with the relevant statutory provisions will render them in breach of the law.

-- 1.4 The statement is divided into the following sections:

-- The statutory provisions

-- Provision of information when seeking fee approval

-- Provision of information after fee approval

-- Asset realisations

-- Expenses and disbursements

-- Payment in full

-- Closure of cases
+- set out best practice with regard to the provision of information to those responsible for the approval of fees to enable them to exercise their rights under the insolvency legislation. - set out best practice with regard to the disclosure and drawing of disbursements. - 6.
+The Statement has been produced in recognition of the principle that those with a direct financial interest in the level of office holders' fees should feel confident that the rules relating to the charging of remuneration have been properly complied with, and that those charged with responsibility for approval of fees have access to sufficient information about the basis of fees to be able to make an informed judgement about the level of remuneration in any particular case.
+The statement applies to Northern Ireland only. - 7.
+Members should be aware that the drawing of remuneration otherwise than in accordance with the relevant statutory provisions will render them in breach of the law. - 8.
+The Statement is divided into the following sections: - The statutory provisions - Provision of information when seeking fee approval - Provision of information after fee approval - Asset realisations - Expenses and disbursements - Payment in full - Closure of cases

-2 THE STATUTORY PROVISIONS
+STATUTORY PROVISIONS

-2.1 The statutory provisions relating to the remuneration of office holders are set out in The Insolvency Rules (N.I.)
-1991 ('the Rules') as amended.
-The relevant rules are set out in full in Appendix A. The main provisions relating to the most common types of insolvency appointment are summarised in the following paragraphs.
+9. The statutory provisions relating to the remuneration of officeholders are set out in The Insolvency Rules (Northern Ireland) 1991 ("the Rules") as amended.
+The relevant rules are set out in full in Appendix 1.
+The main provisions relating to the most common types of insolvency appointment are summarised in the following paragraphs.